Business routes of Interstate 90: White Lake spur

 Interstate 90 Business is a 0.5 mi business spur of Interstate 90 in White Lake.
 It runs from a diamond interchanges at exit 296 north along 374th Street (South Main Street) until the intersection with Aurora CR 34 (Old Highway 16).

 Former Plankinton loop

 Interstate 90 Business was a 2.6 mi business loop of Interstate 90 in Plankinton.
 It ran from a diamond interchange at exit 308 north along Aurora CR 35 (386th Avenue/South Main Street) until the intersection with Aurora CR 34 (Old Highway 16).
-Unlike in White Lake, however, this business route turned right along Old Highway 16 and followed it until the intersection of US 281, where it turned south, overlapping that route until the another diamond interchange with I-90 at exit 310, where it finally terminated.
+Unlike in White Lake, however, this business route turned right along Old Highway 16 and followed it until the intersection of US 281, where it turned south, overlapping that route until another diamond interchange with I-90 at exit 310, where it finally terminated.

 Mitchell loop

 Interstate 90 Business is a business loop of Interstate 90 in Mitchell.
 It runs from a diamond interchange at exit 330 and includes a concurrency with South Dakota Highway 37 along Ohlman Street, then turns right onto West Havens Avenue.
 West Havens Avenue becomes East Havens Street at Main Street, and then turns south at the intersection with South Burr Street while East Havens Street becomes South Dakota Highway 38.
 The road curves from south to southeast and becomes a divided highway with frontage roads from the intersection with Kay Street.
 One block after the frontage roads end, BL 90 not only ends at exit 332, but is replaced by SD 37 which is also the eastern terminus of an overlap with I-90.